 You have to sign this little document that has a little clause that says that I understand that if my insurance policy does not meet their minimum requirements, my health insurance waiver will be declined and I will be responsible for paying the student health insurance premium.

-And in their requirements to allow at least 20 mental health visits per year.
+And in their requirement is to allow at least 20 mental health visits per year.

-In the requirement is to w what do you mean allow 20 metal health visits?
+In the requirement is to, what do you mean allow 20 mental health visits?

 But I did a little research, and our state health insurance that we provide for our state elected officials does not meet this minimum requirement.

-It only allows for ten mental health visits a year.
+It only allows for 10 mental health visits a year.

-You mean if you think you're going if you think you mean it's part of the coverage, it's part of the plan.
+I mean, if you think you're going, if you think, you mean it's part of the coverage, it's part of the plan.

-Uh if if you're going one goes over to Cuckoo's nest, uh you you they that's a benefit.
+If you're going one goes over to cuckoo's nest, that's a benefit.

 The insurance company has to cover it.